-IMAX is the world’s largest film format.
+IMAX is the world’s largest film format that the usual bunch of people tend to use.
 Outstanding image clarity and the enormous screen size, combined with The Maritime Aquarium’s 12,000-watt surround-sound audio system, result in an immersive thrill that’s so unique it’s been trademarked: “IMAX is Believing®.”

 Great white sharks, of course, were thrust into the limelight by Peter Benchley’s 1975 novel “Jaws” and Steven Spielberg’s subsequent blockbuster film (with the famous line, “We’re going to need a bigger boat.”)
 As anyone who watches TV’s “Shark Week” knows, interest in great whites remains high.
 Locally, with increased attention to the great white sharks off Cape Cod, the timing for the film couldn’t be better, Loynd said.